402-445-4666 • firstname.lastname@example.org

 In 2009 I accompanied a group of Omahans to the Obama inauguration in the nation’s capital and wrote a cover story on this embedded experience.

 Alexander Payne has occupied a special place in my work as a reporter.
 Conducting dozens of interviews with the writer-director, making an extended visit to one of his sets, talking to his collaborators, and charting his artistic development have given me rare access into his creative process.
 My coverage of the two-time Oscar-winner has also produced a body of work about him unmatched anywhere.
-With Payne coming off the huge success of The Descendants and his new film Nebraska about to be released, I thought the time right to compile all the articles I have written about him over the last 15 years into a book.
+With Payne coming off the huge success of The Descendants and his new film Nebraska gaining much interest, I thought the time right to compile all the articles I have written about him over the last 15 years into a book.
 Interest in Payne is at an all-time high.

 Available now, Alexander Payne: His Journey in Film A Reporter’s Perspective 1998-2012 is the first comprehensive treatment of the artist in any medium.
 The fact that Nebraska’s best-known contribution to cinema is the subject of a book by a fellow Nebraskan is appropriate given that four of Payne’s six feature films have Nebraska settings and that he feels so deeply about this place.
 His home is my home is your home.

 Another longstanding reporting niche I have is documenting the stories of Holocaust survivors and rescuers.
 I’ve told these stories for a number of Omaha publications, particularly the Jewish Press.
 I continue seeking out and telling these stories and the remarkable individuals behind them.